Romans 8

 Something is wrong with the world and you can feel it.
 The ache in your bones, the news that never gets better, the beauty that always fades.
 Paul says the entire universe feels it too — and he tells you exactly what it's all waiting for.

-Paul opens Galatians 5 with the most explosive statement in the New Testament: Christ set you free.
+Paul opens Galatians 5 with a sentence the church has been tripping over for two thousand years: Christ set you free.
 But free for what?
 Not lawlessness.
 Not legalism.
-Something nobody expected — and most Christians still haven't figured out.
+Something the Galatians were actively walking away from — and Paul is furious enough to spell it out.

 Being vs. Trying — Why Walking by the Spirit Isn't What You Think

-Full Circle — The Vine and the Fruit (And Why You Were Never Meant to Do This Alone)
+Full Circle — The Vine of John 15 and the Fruit of Galatians 5

 One Fruit, Nine Flavors — What Actually Grows When You're Connected to the Vine

-Galatians 5:22-23 might be the most famous list in the New Testament.
+Galatians 5:22-23 has been printed on enough bookmarks and coffee mugs to paper a small church.
 Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.
-But here's what almost everyone misses: it's fruit — singular.
+But there's a grammatical detail sitting in the Greek that changes how the whole list works: fruit — singular.
 Not nine achievements.
 One life, expressed nine ways.

 The Branch That Withers — The Hardest Verse in John 15 (And Why We Can't Look Away)